Skip to main content

 Can Oregon seniors on Medicare get OHP dental help?

-Does Original Medicare cover dental care?
+Does Original Medicare cover routine dental care?

 Is OHSU Dental Clinics free?